 Know your child's friends and their parents.
 Always know where your child is, who he is with and what they are doing.
 Ask questions.
-41.5% of Wheeling Township teens say they would "never be caught" by their parents if they went to a party where alcohol was served. ' "Set clear rules.
+49% of Wheeling Township teens say they would "never be caught" by their parents if they went to a party where alcohol was served.
+3. Set clear rules.

-• Do you have rules in your house about not drinking or using drugs?
+Do you have rules in your house about not drinking or using drugs?
 Does your son or daughter know what those rules are?
 Conversation Starter Take our challenge: Ask your child if he knows what your house rules are regarding drugs and alcohol.
 This can be a great conversation starter!
-For more tips and an interactive tool to help you start the conversation visit: samhsa.gov/underage-drinking/mobile-application We Can Make A Difference In Wheeling Township
+For more tips and an interactive tool to help you start the conversation visit both: beta.samhsa.gov/underage-drinking/start-the-talk, and ncpc.org/topics/drug-abuse/alcohol-tobacco-and-other-drugs We Can Make A Difference In Wheeling Township

 Wheeling Township residents can work together to prevent teen drug and alcohol abuse.
 Trends show that youth drug and alcohol use increases dramatically from 9th to 12th grade.
-As a community, through education and evidence based prevention programs, we can spread a prevention message heard by teens, parents, businesses, schools, and healthcare professionals.
+As a community, through education and evidence based prevention programs, we can spread a prevention message heard by teens, parents, businesses, schools and healthcare professionals.

 Join us in supporting the movement towards drug and alcohol-free youth.
-Past 30 Day Substance Use Rates in Wheeling Township
+Past 30 Day Substance Use Rates